sunpietro/dragster/README.md

 ## Properties - callbacks
 These properties allow a developer to control the behaviour of dragster.js library using callbacks.
+All the callbacks takes **one param - the event object**, provided by Dragster.js library.
 When callback returns `false` value then the dragging action is cancelled.
 Be careful with these callbacks as it might cause unexpected behaviour of dragged elements.
 ### onBeforeDragStart - {Function}